paxdei/GWTJSqlParser/README.md

 ## Disclaimer

-JSqlParser uses javacc to generate java sources from a jjt file, these are not included in the source distributions of their releases.
 GWT needs all the sources in the build path to be able to compile to javascript.

-So you have to generate these sources yourself using the maven target on their project and add those sources to your project's classpath.
+Currently GWTJsqlParser configured to wrap version 1.2-SNAPSHOT which is not in a maven repo.
+So library jars are sought on local file system.
+Update path in `build.gradle` accordingly.

-Or you can download a [zip file with all necessary jars for the 0.9.5-SNAPSHOT release here](https://github.com/paxdei/GWTJsqlParser/releases/download/0.9.5-SNAPSHOT/gwt-jsqlparser-0.9.5-SNAPSHOT.zip)
+Run gradlew `jar` task to build GWTJsqlParser.

 ## Usage